 - A timeline showing how long it will take to implement.
 For example, how long it would take to provide any required training.

 - The exact terms.

-6. Negotiation and close.
-The negotiation and close is always a delicate stage and one where you’ll need to balance your commercial interests with the objectives of the prospect.
+The negotiation and close is always a delicate stage.
+You’ll need to balance your commercial interests with the objectives of the prospect.